burke86/burke86.github.io/index.md

 ## Undergraduate Work

 I worked with [Professor John R. Peterson](https://lsst.rcac.purdue.edu/) at Purdue for over three years, developing and improving the [Photon Simulator (PhoSim)](https://bitbucket.org/phosim/phosim_release/wiki/Home) software for use with modeling a variety of telescopes, including the James Webb Space Telescope, the Large Synoptic Survey Telescope, and the WIYN 3.5-meter telescope.
-Our goal is for these physics-based models to help better-contrain [weak lensing](https://en.wikipedia.org/wiki/Weak_gravitational_lensing) studies as well as providing high-fidelity mock data to test image pipelines.
+Our goal is for these physics-based models to help better-constrain [weak lensing](https://en.wikipedia.org/wiki/Weak_gravitational_lensing) studies as well as providing high-fidelity mock data to test image pipelines.

 I extended PhoSim's code for use with internal simulations of the Near-Infrared Camera.
 My work resulted in a small contract for our group from our collaborators at the University of Arizona.
 I earned the [Richard W. King award](http://www.physics.purdue.edu/about/prizes_awards/undergraduate_awards.html#King) for my work.

 ![image](https://user-images.githubusercontent.com/13906989/36521061-c1494042-1762-11e8-85d5-f518a3571f89.png)

 Close-up of NIRCam SW (left) and LW (right) channel optical models in PhoSim.
-Rays are shown propogating through the camera's mirrors, lenses, dichroic filter, and two focal planes.
+Rays are shown propagating through the camera's mirrors, lenses, dichroic filter, and two focal planes.

 See our [PhoSim-NIRCam paper](https://www.spiedigitallibrary.org/journals/Journal-of-Astronomical-Telescopes-Instruments-and-Systems/volume-5/issue-3/038002/PhoSim-NIRCam--photon-by-photon-image-simulations-of-the/10.1117/1.JATIS.5.3.038002.short?SSO=1) for details.